michaelcukier/Poker-Hand-Tracker/readme.md

 }
 ```

-4. Now, if you run `$ python cli.py update-db` it should import all your tournaments and hands.
+ '4.
+Now, if you run `python cli.py update-db` it should import all your tournaments and hands.
 This can take a few minutes if you have a large number of hand histories.
 It will tell you how many tournaments/sngs it has added in the end.
+When you go back to playing, you'll have to re-run this command and it will import only the new hand histories.
 You can then do

     `$ python cli.py --help`

 Create new plots / tables and deriving new insights
 --------------------

-For example, let's say you want to see the amount of chips won / lost by position:
+For example, let's say you want to see the amount of chips won / lost by position.
+The entire hand history is also stored in the database, in the `hand_txt` section in case you want to access it directly.

-1. Create a script that queries the SQL database and displays it in a table form (see `/db_api/` for example).
+1. Create a script that queries the SQL database and displays it in a table form (see `/db_api/` for some examples).
-2. Create a new file in `cli_commands` containing the CLI script that gets run when the command is called from the terminal.
+2. Create a new file in `cli_commands/` containing the CLI script that gets run when the command is called from the terminal.
 You can use this a wrapper, so if you have one command that does something, another that does something else and a third one that combines everything, you can wrap them up here.
 3. Finally update `cli.py` to use that new script from the CLI for convenience